Jviscoding/Jviscoding/README.md

 ## `>` Operating principle

-> Most projects don't fail at the UI.
-They fail two layers down — in a schema that didn't anticipate growth, or an API contract that nobody enforced.
-That's the layer I work in.

 A working application proves the idea.
 A production-grade system proves the *architecture* — database integrity that holds under concurrent writes, and an API lifecycle predictable enough that the frontend team never has to guess what comes back.

 <br/>